 Install and configure the Windows isolation segment, using the new

-.pivotalfile and, following the procedures in Installing and Configuring PASW, starting with the Import a Product step of Install the Tile.
+.pivotalfile and, following the procedures in Installing and Configuring TAS for VMs [Windows], starting with the Import a Product step of Install the Tile.

-To assign a PASW tile to an isolation segment:
+To assign a TAS for VMs [Windows] tile to an isolation segment:

-Under Segment Name, enter the name for the isolation segment to associate the tile with.
-If you are creating a new isolation segment, ensure that this name is unique across your Pivotal Cloud Foundry (PCF) deployment.
+Under Segment name, enter the name for the isolation segment to associate the tile with.
+If you are creating a new isolation segment, ensure that this name is unique across your deployment.

 (Optional) To limit the number of log lines each app instance in your isolation segment can generate per second, select Enable under App log rate limit (beta) and enter an integer for Maximum app log lines per second.
 At minimum, VMware recommends using the default limit of

 100. This feature is disabled by default.
 Enabling this feature prevents app instances from overloading the Loggregator Agent with logs, so the Loggregator Agent does not drop logs for other app instances.
 Enabling this feature also prevents apps from reporting inaccurate app metrics in the cf CLI or increasing the CPU usage on the Diego Cell VM.
 You can use this value to monitor the